Nest One: Particular qualities

-The complex has 1061 luxury apartments with the number of rooms from 1 to 8 and an area of 37- 411 sq.m. and equipped with a “smart home” system.
-With it, you can remotely control all systems in the house.
-The house is equipped with 24-hour video surveillance cameras, a security service is working.
+The complex has 1061 luxury apartments with the number of rooms from 1 to 8 and an area of 37- 411 sq.m. and equipped with a "smart home" system.
+With it, all systems in the house can be remotely controlled.
+The house is equipped with 24-hour video surveillance cameras with a security service working.
 There are more than 33 public spaces in the building, including guest rooms, conference halls, a spa/salon, a fitness center, a swimming pool, a library, etc. Own management company solves utility, technical and household issues of the complex.

 Transport accessibility

 In walking distance from the complex, there is a metro station called "Ozbekistan" in the Blue line of Tashkent metro.